 - 1 handful walnuts (chopped)

-- Start by adding the following ingredients into a double boiler: cacao mass, cacao butter, butter (or coconut oil), coconut sugar, vanilla and cinnamon.
+- Start by adding all the chocolate ingredients into a double boiler ... cacao mass, cacao butter, coconut sugar, vanilla and cinnamon.

-- In a small heat resistant oven dish (glass or ceramic), add chopped walnuts and spread them on the entire surface.
+- In a small flat bottom dish (glass or ceramic), add chopped walnuts and spread them on the entire surface of the dish.

-- Pour the chocolate paste, covering the walnuts.
-Since the chocolate paste is rather liquid, it’s ok if the walnuts will float around.
+- Pour chocolate paste over walnuts covering the entire surface of the dish.
+Since the chocolate paste is rather liquid, it’s ok if the walnuts will float around a bit.

-- Transfer chocolate in the fridge for 4-6 hours or until it becomes rock solid.
+- Transfer chocolate into the fridge for 4-6 hours to set or until it becomes rock solid.